Education Hub · Order Proboscidea

 Asian vs African Elephant

 The two living genera — Elephas and Loxodonta — diverged approximately 6–7 million years ago.
-Here's how to tell them apart.

 Asian Elephant